amida-tech/recruitment-registry/README.md

 2. PostgreSQL v9.4 or newer
 3. Grunt

-##Installing
+##Installing the API and Client Applications

 1. Clone the repository
 2. cd into api directory
 3. Call `npm install`  to download dependencies
 4. Repeat Step 2 and 3 in the client directory
-5. Get Postgres up and running
+5. Get Postgres up and running.
+[Postgres.app](https://postgresapp.com/)
   1. Open Postgres and hit initialize
+  2. Add to `PATH` `export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin`.
+Note: You'll have to preform this operation for each new shell session, or add the Postgres  `bin` file to your `$PATH` variable.
 6. Create database in Postgres with the command `createdb recreg`
 7. Create .env root files in both api and client directories
     1. The contents of the api .env file should be:
       ```
       RECREG_DB_DATABASE=recreg
       RECREG_DB_USER= [THIS SHOULD BE YOUR USER ID]